deutschluz/HashCodeChallenge/README.md

 - Related optimization problems from CLRS:
 - - Rod Cutting
 - - Matrix Chain Multiplication
-- - A combination of matric chain multiplication and rod cutting might also be used to formulate a solution.
+- - A combination of matrix chain multiplication and rod cutting might also be used to formulate a solution.

 # Final Solution will be in Java